Oregon King Tides ADMIN September 8, 2015

-Oregon will once again join the King Tide Photo Initiative, an international project designed to involve volunteers in documenting areas inundated by the highest tides that occur each year.
+Oregon will once again join the King Tides Photo Project, an international project designed to involve volunteers in documenting areas inundated by the highest tides that occur each year.
 These highest high tides are often called “king tides”.
-Volunteers are being asked to help build a visual record by taking photos of areas inundated by these high water events, and then adding the photo to a king tide photo website.
-Everyone is welcome to participate, they just need to Pick a place, Click a photo and Share it on Flickr.
+Volunteers can help build a visual record by taking photos during a king tides event, and then adding these photos to a king tides photo website or tagging the photos #kingtides on social media.
+Everyone is welcome to participate, they just need to Pick a place, Click a photo and Share it on Flickr or Social Media.

 King tides are normally occurring events caused by predictable astronomical factors that result in tides that are higher than most high tides.
 Areas affected by these king tides are susceptible to higher water levels from increased wave heights, winter storms and changes in sea levels.

 These King Tide occurrences offer us a chance to visualize what future sea levels may look like.
-Understanding and documenting the frequency and severity of high tide events, storm surges and flooding salt water inundation potential is crucial in adapting to climate change.
-The King Tide Initiative could help coastal communities need to properly develop plans to reduce the damages and costs that are associated with these events.
+Understanding and documenting the frequency and severity of high tide events, storm surges and flooding is crucial in adapting to climate change.
+The King Tide Photo Project can help coastal communities to develop plans to reduce the damages and costs that are associated with these events.
 This is where you can help.
-Check out our webpage to learn more: www.climateadaptationplanning.net/kingtides/
+Check out our webpage to learn more: www.oregonkingtides.net